biomedvis/biomedvis.github.io/index.md

 The first BioMedSpring will be free of charge, including access to the educational platform, where all materials will be available after the end of the spring school week.
 To join us, just fill in the registration form.

-We are very looking forward to seeing you at the BioMedVis Spring School!
+We are very looking forward to seeing you at the Bio+MedVis Spring School!

-Johanna Beyer, Jan Byška, Ingrid Hotz, Barbora Kozliková, Torsten Möller, Renata Raidou, Noeska Smit, and Hsiang-Yun Wu
+Johanna Beyer, Jan Byška, Ingrid Hotz, Barbora Kozlíková, Torsten Möller, Renata Raidou, Noeska Smit, and Hsiang-Yun Wu